“I should have been a pair of ragged claws, Scuttling across the floors of silent seas.”

 Attack of the Crab Monsters” 1957 – Roger Corman

 Dr. Murray also filed a personal mining claim, which caught the attention of another avaricious Scotsman, this one with his own kingdom 350 miles south-southwest of Christmas Island - George Clunies-Ross - the recognized King of the Cocos, or Coconut, Islands.
-Assuming the Scottish geologist must be looking for gold, Clunies-Ross sent out claim jumpers.
-They found no gold, but an estimated 200 million tons of phosphate.
+Assuming this other Scottish geologist must be looking for gold, Clunies-Ross sent out claim jumpers.
+They found no gold on Christmas Island, but an estimated 200 million tons of phosphate.
 There was so much molting rock at both ends of Christmas Island that the two greedy Scotsmen agreed to share.
 And in 1891 Dr. Murray and Clunies-Ross were granted a joint license to mine phosphate as “The Christmas Island Phosphate Company”.
 The first shipment was sold to Japan in 1901.

 “Attack of the Crab Monsters” 1957 – Roger Corman

 After one visit to the toilet source of his new wealth, the newest member of the upper crustaceans, Doctor Sir John Murray, contented himself endorsing royalty checks and accepting honors, while George Clunies-Ross ran the open pit mines on Christmas.
 In response to George's kelp wanted ads, he hired 200 Chinese coolies, five Shikh policemen to watch over them, and eight European bosses to boss them around.
 The workers were encouraged to bring their wives, but their rent for company housing was deducted from their paychecks, which could otherwise only be used in the company store.
 The Kings and Queens of Christmas even insisted on approving the name of every child born on their property.
 Any employee who quit was permanently expelled from Christmas And they may have been the lucky ones.
 In the first four years of mining 550 workers died of beri-beri.